yearn/yearn-api-archived/README.md

 - The ".env" file in the root directory contains various configuration constants utilized by APIs
 - Run the command `cp .env.example .env` to copy .env file template
 - Populate your new .env file with your web3, archive node, and graph endpoints
-- In the future we may utilize AWS KMS to manage these constants

-#### Select AWS profile

-- Run the command `cp awsProfile.yml.example awsProfile.yml` to copy awsProfile.yml file template
-- By default the AWS profile "default" (in ~/.aws/credentials) is utilized
-- If you'd like to utilize a different AWS profile, edit your new "awsProfile.yml" file to select a profile
+- Populate the .env file with your AWS Credentials in order for the docker container to make a connection to S3

 ## Usage Instructions

 ### Use "Offline Mode" for local development and testing

-- Use the command `sls offline` to test API endpoints locally
+- Run the command `docker-compose up` to test API endpoints locally
+- You can reach the API under localhost:3000
+  - If you want to change the local port, change the "ports" entry under "serverless" in the docker-compose.yml
+- The dirs config, services and utils are mounted into the running container, so you code changes will become available instantly on the running instance
+  - If you want to change that, remove the "volumes" entries under "serverless" in the docker-compose.yml

 ## Stages